top of page

 So don't skip meals.
 Instead, focus on balance.
 Eat balanced meals at regular intervals, and don't eat late at night.
 Those late-night meals and snacks are a surefire way to disrupt your sleep that night and decrease your appetite in the morning.

-9. Sleep: The Unsung Hero of Weight Loss
+9. Sleep: The Unmentioned Skeleton in the Closet of Weight Loss

 Sleeping man